ui/stamps-api-docs/source/transaction_api.rst

-discount            No          A number indicating transaction discount (in Rp.) service_change      No          A number indicating service charge (in Rp.) tax                 No          A number indicating transaction tax (in Rp.) items               No          List of items containing product name, price & qty secondary_merchant  No          A merchant id to attach this transaction to secondary_store     No          If specified, transaction will be assigned to this secondary merchant's store
+discount            No          A number indicating transaction discount (in Rp.) service_change      No          A number indicating service charge (in Rp.) tax                 No          A number indicating transaction tax (in Rp.) items               No          List of items containing product name, quantity & price.
+                                ``price`` is the combined price of products (qty * unit price). secondary_merchant  No          A merchant id to attach this transaction to secondary_store     No          If specified, transaction will be assigned to this secondary merchant's store
 =================== =========== =======================